david-mark-llc/jessie/README.md

 Let's take a look at an example function with particular renditions:

 `jessie.attachListener` is function to add event listeners to dom nodes.
-It (currently) has three renditions
+It (currently) has three renditions:

 1. W3C compliant `el.addEventListener`
 2. Microsofts implementation `el.attachEvent`